MYavuzYAGIS/AssemblyNotes/notes.md

 example: ebx = 0X2, edx =0x1000      --- lea eax,[edx+ebx*2]   **eax = 0X1004, not the value at 0x1004!!**

+`JMP` ==> Jump.
+Changes the eip unconditionally of the given address.
+Main forms of the address.

+short relative : 1 byte displacement from the end of the instruction.

+`01151015  jmp        1155000h` doesnt have the number `1155000h` anywhere in it, it is really `jmp 0x0E` btyes forward.

+near relative: 4 bytes displacement from the curent eip

+absolute: hardcoded address in instruction. like `01151013  jmp         01151023 `

+absolute indirect : indirect address calculated with r/m32

+`jmp -2` is infinite loop for short relative jmp :)

 ## THE STACK

 stack is the conceptiual area of main memory which is designated by OS when program is started.
 Stack is LIFO/FILO data structure where data is pushed on to top of the stack and popped off the top